hotfix/FernuniHagen/README.md

-# FernuniHagen
+# Fern-Uni Hagen
-Fernuni Hagen MSc in Praktischer Informatik related stuff
+Submitted assignments, snippets and other stuff of my MSc. study on the Distance University in Hagen.

 ## 1. Semester
 - 01793		Software Engineering I - Methodische Entwicklung objektorientierter Desktop-Applikationen